tjntomas/HADashboard-widgets/custom_widgets/basehagraph/README.md

 ````yaml
 log: 1
 ````
 to your widget definition, the widget will write some debug info to the javascript console.
-The widget reads data from home Assistant through "signed paths".
+The widget reads data from Home Assistant through "signed paths".
 To get a signed path, the widget first opens a websocket connection by authenticating with a long-lived access token, and then requests a signed path to make a REST API GET request to read the history.
 You will have a few 401/403/405 and  XMLHttpRequest errors if the widget fails to authenticate.
 Just open an issue and post the errors you get and I will look into it.